ellipinnock/2014-02-03-TGAC/lessons/thw-python/data-structures/tutorial.md

 ### Length of Lists

 Sometimes you want to know how many items are in a list.
-Use the len command.
+Use the len() method.

 ```python
 In [16]: len(voltageList)